Healthy Homes Assessment Te Mata Hills

 What We Do

-We are serious about your investment and conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of owning or purchasing a home.
+We value your money We will conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning the house.

-We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property you may be considering buying or selling in addition to other solutions.
+We offer a wide range of solutions to ensure that you are completely aware of the state of any property you might be contemplating buying or selling and also other solutions.

-We have a systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into the document, you are able to actually see any issues that could be found.
-Thanks to our comprehensive reporting it’s no wonder we have so many clients who recommend our service to family and friends.
+Our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your document, you are able to actually see any issues discovered.
+With our comprehensive report, it is not surprising that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports